Return Engagement: Annabelle’s – Portsmouth NH

 The fact that this was still open was even more amazing considering I had made a first sidetrack over to Gilley’s.
 It seems they’ve got a new menu board, but it has all of the same great favorites on it.
 The one addition to the menu is poutine.
 For those who’ve never been to Montreal, think french fries covered in cheese curd covered in gravy.
 I recommend a fork.
 Leaving here without a cheeseburger is also a felony (grilled cheese is acceptable for vegetarians).

-Original review : http://weallscreamforicecream.wordpress.com/2008/07/20/annabelles-portsmouth-nh/
+Original review : https://weallscreamforicecream.wordpress.com/2008/07/20/annabelles-portsmouth-nh/

 Cone – regular $3.20 large $3.95